 Nets for building 3-D shape

-“A net is a two-dimensional representation of a three-dimensional figure that is unfolded along its edges so that each face the figure is shown in two dimensions.
-In other words, a net is a pattern made when the surface of a three-dimensional figure is laid out felt showing each face of the figure.”
+A net is a two-dimensional representation of a three-dimensional figure that is unfolded along its edges.
+It represents each face of the figure in two dimensions.
+In other words, a net is a pattern made when the surface of a three-dimensional figure is laid out.
+Thus showing each face of the figure.
 A solid may have different nets.

-Q: Which of the following is true for a polyhedron?
+Question 1: Which of the following is true for a polyhedron?

 - Polyhedrons are 3D figures.